 MANUFACTURING COSTS

 Unit costs of manufacturing in both the sawmill/wood preservation sectors and the pulp/paper/paperboard sectors are expected to increase through 2030.
-Machinery prices are forecast to expand by 1.2%/year through 2030, while wage rates increase by less than 1%/year in all sectors through 2030.
+Machinery prices are forecast to expand by 1.2%/year through 2030, while wage rates increase by less than 1%/year across all sectors through 2030.

 FIGURES AND TABLES